gemj98/learning-management-app/README.md

-# CMPE 202 Gladiators Team Project
+# Learning Management Mobile App

 ## Introduction
-This is the repository containing the CMPE 202 team project from Team Gladiators.
-It entails an end2end learning management application similar to Canvas.
+The project entails an end2end learning management application similar to Canvas.
+This was the final assignment for the course CMPE 202 at San Jose State University.
 It is intended for three user groups:
 * Students
 * Faculty